peffis/xmerlin/README.md

 CHARACTER SETS (how to write)
 -----------------------------
 The characters can be edited by changing the files in the samples folder.
-Currently they look like the following:
+Currently they look like the following (where the dot indicates where to start):

 Single stroke characters